Streaming Naija: Squid Game Season 2 Review: The Harsh Reality Nigerians See Under Tinubu’s Economy

 Yes!
 Creator Hwang Dong-hyuk has confirmed that Season 3 is already in the works and will premiere in 2025.
 It will also mark the series' conclusion, promising to tie up loose ends and deliver a satisfying finale.

-The parallels between Squid Game and Nigeria’s current socio-economic climate are hard to ignore.
-Under Tinubu’s leadership, policies like the total subsidy removal have created a “survival of the fittest” scenario for many Nigerians.
+Between Squid Game and Nigeria’s current socio-economic climate, things are really hard to ignore.
+Under Tinubu’s leadership, policies like the total subsidy removal have created a “survival of the fittest” kind of situation for many Nigerians.

 While some hail these decisions as necessary for long-term growth—citing increased FAAC allocations and perceived foreign investments—others view them as a harsh “game” that leaves the majority struggling.

-This juxtaposition of opportunity and hardship is reflected in Squid Game’s narrative, making it a poignant metaphor for the challenges faced by everyday Nigerians.
+This juxtaposition of opportunity and hardship is reflected in Squid Game’s narrative, making it a poignant metaphor for the challenges faced, and decisions made by the everyday Nigerians who are left at the mercies of anyone in power.

 Squid Game Season 2 is more than just a thrilling drama—it’s a mirror reflecting the harsh realities of capitalism, democracy, and human survival.